wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 Part three of Proto-type's critically-acclaimed *Truth to Power Project*: a socially-engaged exploration of power, democracy, truth-telling, protest, privacy, conspiracy, and control that began as a response to the UK political climate in 2015 — it has since manifested as a wealth of creative, cultural, and participatory activity that seeks to shed light on the complex, hidden systems that govern how we live our lives.

-*A Dangerous Thing* is their new, digitally animated work — created in response to a world full of uncertainty.<br>It wants to punch its way out of the screen and into our homes.<br>It wants to shake us up, to wake us up, and to hunt down all those insidious lies, hiding in plain sight, that run ahead of us with their boots on.<br>It's coming, and it cannot be stopped…
+You can also watch *A Dangerous Thing* BELOW — their new, digitally animated work created in response to a world full of uncertainty.<br>It wants to punch its way out of the screen and into our homes.<br>It wants to shake us up, to wake us up, and to hunt down all those insidious lies, hiding in plain sight, that run ahead of us with their boots on.<br>It's coming, and it cannot be stopped…

 EMBED VIMEO HERE